Are You in a High-Risk Group?

 Black, Indigenous, People of Color (BIPOC), pregnant women, individuals with chronic conditions, and those over the age of 65 have been among the hardest hit by the pandemic.
 Many in these high-risk categories have questions about COVID-19 vaccinations, particularly given misinformation distributed through social media and a history of past government and medical transgressions against people of color.
 It is important to establish trust in the COVID-19 vaccines and the vaccination process if we are to overcome this pandemic.

 Your Vaccination Guide will be able to answer your questions and give you the tools you need to make an informed decision.
-Over 600,000 people have died in the U.S. alone from COVID-19.
-That is nine Super Bowl stadiums full of people.
+Over one million people have died in the U.S. alone from COVID-19.
+That is about 15 Super Bowl stadiums full of people.
 Vaccines are saving lives.
-Will you get the shot and be alive to watch the next Super Bowl, attend a family marriage, greet the birth of a baby, or do something that means so much to you, your friends, and your family?
+Will you get the shot and boosters so you are alive to watch the next Super Bowl, attend a family marriage, greet the birth of a baby, or do something that means so much to you, your friends, and your family?

 Chronic Health Issues Place You at Higher Risk